Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - On Koki v19 or above ATMOS tracks can be distinguished also from the label ATMOS in the audio language list.

 ## Other

+### Playback problems with ADS Plan

+The support to ADS Plan is EXPERIMENTAL, there are several things that may not work correctly, this is also due to inherent problems with Kodi core itself.
+Listed here some common problems:

+- Fast forward or rewind ADS causes malfunctioning on features like language selection, skip intro, back bars minimizing etc...
+- Video resume dont works correctly in the Kodi library
+- Video resume dont works correctly when `Synchronize the watched status of the videos with Netflix` setting is disabled
+- Skip intro button is displayed with wrong timing or not displayed
+- ADS are displayed before the movie and never in the middle of the movie

+Perhaps some of these will be solved in the future, others will not be, there is no timeline to this.
+Open Issue threads reporting add-on problems related to ADS plan will not be considered, are know problems.

 ### How to try solve the problem with loading screen video buffering